telerik/xamarin-forms-docs/knowledge-base/replace-autocomplete-with-autocompleteview.md

 ---
-title: How to migrate from AutoComplete to AutoCompleteView
+title: How to replace AutoComplete with AutoCompleteView
 description: use the AutoCompleteView control instead of AutoComplete control
 type: how-to
-page_title: How to replace AutoComplete with AutoCompleteView
+page_title: migrate from AutoComplete to AutoCompleteView
 slug: replace-autocomplete-with-autocompleteview
 position:
 tags: autocompleteview, autocomplete, Xamarin, Telerik UI for Xamarin, migration